 Welcome to Red Rock 4-Wheelers

-You will need to register on the website, and create a vehicle in your profile before you will be able to register for an event & trails.
+In preparation for upcoming events, you will need to create a profile on the website, and and add a vehicle to your profile before you will be able to register for an event & trails.
 PLEASE keep your license number and vehicle descriptions as well as your personal information up to date as time passes.
+This allows us to send you updates and information as it becomes available.

 You can PreRegister your profile and vehicle here, this will also put your name on the mailing list for Event mailings.

-The eight new trails were met with enthusiasm by all in 2014 and filled up quickly so if you want to run them in 2015 be sure to be online when registration opens in January.
+The eight new trails were met with enthusiasm by all and fill up quickly, so if you want to run them in 2017 be sure to be online when registration opens in January.
 They are "The Pickle"(7), "Cameo Cliffs"(3), "Day Canyon Point"(4), "Deadman Point"(3), "Rusty Nail"(7),"Where Eagles Dare"(7), "Jax Trax"(5), and a special addition to Hell's Revenge "The Escalator"(8).
 All of these trails are now available for review on the trails page.

 Trail of the Month